 Signs of a Scrabble Go Romance Scam

 - Someone wants to be your friend really quickly.
-If someone is asking to be your friend after one game of Scrabble Go, this is usually a sign that they don’t have the best intentions.
+If someone is asking to be your friend after one game of Scrabble Go, this is usually a sign that they don’t have the best intentions and are a romance scammer.

 - They want to build a romantic relationship with you right away.
 If they are wanting to date you within only a day of knowing you, then that is when you need to be wary that they aren’t telling the truth about their identity.